An evolving space framework for Oseen equations on a moving domain

 \subsection{Formulation of the problem}

 We are interested in the flow of an incompressible fluid in a moving domain.
 For our purposes the flow of a fluid will be governed by a parabolic Oseen equation.
 The parabolic Oseen equation is a linear version of the Navier--Stokes equations.
-In the future, we may wish to consider the non-linear Navier--Stokes equations in this moving domain setting.
+In the future, one may wish to consider the non-linear Navier--Stokes equations in this moving domain setting.

 For simplicity we will consider that the moving domain is a subset of an open bounded hold-all domain in $\R^d$, $d=2,3$.
-We will write our moving domain $\Omega(t)$, $t \in [0,T]$ for some $T>0$, assuming that it flows with a given, sufficiently smooth velocity field $\w$, which is divergence free.
+We will denote our moving domain by $\Omega(t)$, $t \in [0,T]$ for some $T>0$, assuming that it flows with a given, sufficiently smooth velocity field $\w$, which is divergence free.
 The standard parabolic Stokes equations in this domain moving with $\w$ would be given as: find $(u,p)$ such that

-where $\wmdw$ is a physical material derivative defined by $\wmdw u := u_t + (\w \cdot \nabla) u$ and corresponds to the movement of the domain induced by $\w$.
+where $\wmdw$ is a physical material derivative defined by $\wmdw u := u_t + (\w \cdot \nabla) u$ and corresponds to the movement of the domain induced by $\w$ and $\mu>0$ is the viscosity.
+For simplicity, we will consider the case $\mu =1$, the analysis we present will be valid for $\mu\neq 1$, however the constants which appear will depend on $\mu$.
 We will consider the more general case given by the parabolic Oseen equation: given $\Vee$, find $(u,p)$ such that